Paleofauna of the Eocene Okanagan Highlands: Scarabaeiformia

+Staphyliniformia

 Dermapterans

 Earwig fossils were first noted from republic by paleoentomologist Standley Lewis (1992) in his initial report of the insect diversity at Republic.
 He noted the fossils to be some of the oldest Eocene demapterans in North America at that time and figured one undescribed specimen consisting of a females abdomen section and cerci.
 Lewis (1994) tentatively identified the earwigs as members of family Forficulidae based on the shape of the cerci, and illustrated four female fossils, identified as such from the simple straight nature of the cercus.
 Lewis also suggested two different species were present, based on the differing lengths of the female cerci.